Celia Thaxter: Themes

-Thaxter was happy to have attracted, very early in her literary career, the sympathy and admiration of some of the best writers and critics of the day: among the most enthusiastic of her admirers, was Thomas Wentworth Higginson, a scholar, who was also a lover of the sea, and one of the most competent judges of ocean nature painting of literati from that time.
-He failed to discover any lack of versatility in her work, and those who study her works as a whole, will note that there is hardly a moral idea, a practical point in ethics, or an emotion of the human heart, which has not been the subject of her pen, touched upon at least, with more or less freedom.
+Very early in her literary career, Thaxter attracted the sympathy and admiration of some of the best writers and critics of the day.
+Among the most enthusiastic of her admirers was Thomas Wentworth Higginson, a scholar who loved the sea and was one of the most competent judges of ocean nature painting of literati from that time.
+He found her work to be versatile and was of the opinion that there is hardly a moral idea, a practical point in ethics, or an emotion of the human heart which has not been the subject of her pen.

 Style

 In Thaxter's prose writing, the picturesque prevails, though with some marked exceptions; in all is a moral undercurrent which crops out more or less prominently in all of her productions—prose or poetry.
 She wrote some charming poems for children, with such an exquisite blending of the didactic with the scenic and emotional, that the intended lesson was conveyed without exciting the natural repulsion of children to "morals," too obviously conveyed.